AlejandroEchavarriaRiwi/restadmin/README.md

 Prohibition of Commercial Use: The use of this software for commercial purposes without a specific license agreement with RIWI is explicitly prohibited.

-For additional permissions or license inquiries, please contact RIWI at [insert appropriate contact information].
+For additional permissions or license inquiries, please contact RIWI at www.restadmin.co.

 ## Contribution